BZFlag-Dev/bzflag/plugins/fixedspawn/ReadMe.txt

     DYNAMIC LINK LIBRARY : fixedspawn Project Overview
 ========================================================================

-This is the fixedspawn.
-It makes a fixedspawn_DESCRIPTION
+This is the fixedspawn plugin.
+It lets maps use fixed spawn points.

-Replace everyone in every file in here the term fixedspawn with the name of your project open then .sln and .vcproj files in a text editor and do a search and replace
+To use a fixed spawnpoint in your map, add an object like this:

+spawn
+  position 0 0 10
+end